objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

-And finally, we can use our `symbol` function to produce a nicely formatted string according to the system's locale:
+And finally, we can use our `symbol` function to produce a nicely formatted string, according to the system's locale:

 ```swift
 func format(amount: Double, currency: Currency) -> String {